The N-5 Scaling Law: Topological Dimensionality Reduction in the Optimal Design of Fully-actuated Multirotors: Acknowledgments

 \blindcontent{The author thanks Chiara Gabellieri for her insightful scientific exchange and constant encouragement throughout the development of this work.
 Acknowledgment is also due to Fiorella Romano for being an early adopter of the manifold visualization idea and providing feedback that helped me enhance the understandability of technical results for a larger audience.}

-The author also thanks the LLM Gemini 3 (late 2025) for assistance in writing and optimizing the MATLAB scripts used for data processing and plot generation.
-The author manually verified the functionality of all code and the accuracy of the resulting outputs.
+The author also thanks the LLM Gemini 3 (late 2025 and early 2026) for assistance in writing and optimizing the MATLAB scripts used for data processing, plot generations and proofreading The author manually verified the functionality of all code and the accuracy of the resulting outputs.
 The final, validated codebase is available in the supplementary material and the repository provided in Sec.~\ref{sec:reproducibility}.

 \makeatletter \makeatother

 \begin{appendices}